 Tea, coffee and cola, which contain caffeine, can wreck your sleep patterns, so switch to decaffeinated or caffeine-free drinks in the afternoon and evening.
 Meanwhile, sleep teas like chamomile or peppermint can help you fall asleep more quickly.

 Don’t be fooled by alcohol’s sedative effects.
 It can rob you of a good night’s sleep, so go to sleep sober.
 And if you need another reason to quit smoking, consider how it affects your sleep.
 The nicotine in cigarettes is a stimulant that can keep you awake and interrupt your sleep patterns.

 Ditch the nap

-Napping can be useful as a quick recharge.
-In fact, it’s common for doctors and nurses to take a power nap during a work break.
+Napping can be helpful as a quick recharge; it’s common for doctors and nurses to take a power nap during a work break.
 But if you’re having issues with the quality of your nighttime sleep, skip the nap and see how you feel.

 Can’t sleep, get up

-If you’re laying in bed tossing and turning and you can’t fall asleep within 30 minutes or so, sometimes it’s better to get up and do a little light activity such as reading.
+If you’re laying in bed tossing and turning and can’t fall asleep within 30 minutes, sometimes it’s better to get up and do a little light activity such as reading.
 This can help you relax and get you ready to fall asleep.

 Avoid spicy and heavy late-night meals

-Spicy food and heavy meals can disturb sleep, especially if they are eaten close to bedtime.
+Spicy food and heavy meals can disturb sleep, especially if eaten close to bedtime.
 That must be why Kumbhakaran ate so much after he woke up!